 The Magic of Real Estate

 Over the course of the past two to three years, I have been on a quest to really sink my teeth into the world of real estate investing.
 By this, I am not talking about REIT's (Real Estate Investment Trusts) that can be easily bought and sold like stocks; but rather, true, physical real estate holdings.
-After plenty of analysis (and some paralysis), I finally ventured out and bought my first property in April.
+After plenty of analysis (and some paralysis), I finally ventured out and bought my first property in April of 2016.
 This led to a handful of other properties along the way, which has been a rather exciting journey.

 My primary financial objective to owning real estate is to build up a stream of passive income.
 That being said, it is imperative that all my properties are cash flow positive, net of all expenses (principal and interest, insurance, taxes, management fees, operating and capital expenditures).
 While cash flow is fantastic, the magic lies underneath the hood as you dig further into the numbers.
 For example, one of my properties was purchased for $85,000 and rents for $1,150/month.
-Here is a complete breakdown of the monthly cash flow on that property:
+Here is a complete breakdown of the projected monthly cash flow on that property:

 Inflows: Rent = $1,150